Japan's quake-crippled nuclear plant "losing faith" in leaking water pits

 Tepco's president, Naomi Hirose, was also summoned to the Industry Ministry to explain the leaks and got a public dressing down from the minister, Toshimitsu Motegi.

-Immediately after the explosions at the plant, Tepco released some radioactive water into the sea, prompting protests from neighboring countries.
+Immediately after the explosions at the plant, Tepco released some radioactive water into the sea, prompting protests from neighbouring countries.
 Many nations put restrictions on imports of Japanese food after the disaster.

 It was the worst nuclear accident since the Chernobyl disaster in 1986.